Neural-Finance/XGboost_Index-Enhancement-Strategy/README.md

 ![image](https://github.com/Neural-Finance/XGboost_Index-Enhancement-Strategy/blob/master/image/data.png)

 ## train_model_weekly
 We use XGboost to do a binary classification problem.
+The file save the XGboost model.
+Because it takes a lot of time, you can save the model and change the following parts when you do backtest. **Actually, there are a lot of important settings, including data clean, normalization and labelization, It's very very important!**.
+For further information you can read a sell-side equity report (written in Chinese), or you can read patiently about my code, or you can have a brief look at my descrption as following.

+1.

+2.

-In the same industry, the top 30% labeled as 1, the last 30% labeled as 0.
+3.In the same trading day, and in the same industry, the top 30% samples labeled as 1, the last 30% labeled as 0.
 We will abandon the rest 40% in the training sets.
-The file save the XGboost model.
-Because it takes a lot of time, you can save the model and change the following parts when you do backtest.
+But you should do nothing with the testing set!!!
+Otherwise you have used some information from the future.

 ## xgb_test_weekly
 Upload XGboost model, and predict the prob. in testing sets.
 It will produce the decision for each stocks.
 (Output: a array stock*time)